Djack1010/tami/cati/README.md

   -v VALIDATION, --validation VALIDATION
                         Percentage of data to be saved in validation, insert a number between 10 to 90 -i IMAGE_SIZE, --image_size IMAGE_SIZE
-                        FORMAT ACCEPTED = SxC , the Size (SIZExSIZE) and channel of the images in input default is [250x1] (reshape will be applied) -o OUTPUT_NAME, --output_name OUTPUT_NAME
+                        FORMAT ACCEPTED = SxC , the Size (SIZExSIZE) and Channel of the images in input default is [250x1] (reshape will be applied) -o OUTPUT_NAME, --output_name OUTPUT_NAME
-                        Enter the name by which you want to call the output --no_storage          Do not create a dataset in tami/DATASETS folder --no_results          Do nothing in results folder, so no creation of legends or images of the smali files in cati/results folder
+                        Enter the name by which you want to call the output --no_storage          Do not create a dataset in tami/DATASETS --no_results          Do nothing in results folder, so no creation of legends or images of the smali files in cati/results
 ```